trothr/xmitmsgx/Functions.md

 `xmmake` takes the following argument

-pointer to MSGSTRUCT
+msgstruct: a pointer to MSGSTRUCT

 While some functions will accept NULL for the MSGSTRUCT pointer, xmmake() does not.

 You must provide xmmake() with a buffer to hold the message, member `msgbuf`, and its length, `msglen`.
-The latter will be replaced with the size of the message.
+The latter will be replaced with the size of the resulting message.

 * int xmprint(,,,,)